janpom/davega/README.md

 ![DAVEga prototype](img/davega_prototype.jpg)

 This repository contains the DAVEga firmware.
-The schematics and gerber files can be obtained from [EasyEDA](https://easyeda.com/honza.pomikalek/VESC-Gauge) (yet to be re-branded).
+The schematics and gerber files can be obtained from [EasyEDA](https://easyeda.com/honza.pomikalek/VESC-Gauge).

 ## Main features